arturops/talk-to-your-pdf/README.md

 > You can install [docker desktop](https://docs.docker.com/desktop/) and that will include docker and docker compose.

-If you are more tech savy and want to get advantage of your MacOS, Linux or Windows machine GPU.. install `Ollama` separately and run it locally or host it somewhere else you can access it.
+If you are more tech savy and want to get advantage of your MacOS, Linux or Windows machine GPU... install `Ollama` separately and run it locally or host it somewhere else you can access it.

 > Ollama version supported is 0.7.0